chrishunt/rubiks-cube/README.md

 ![](https://raw.github.com/chrishunt/rubiks-cube/master/img/cube_scramble_2.jpg)

+And here's a fully scrambled cube.
+This looks hard to solve.
+We can start our cube in this state if we like and have the solver tell us a solution.

-Finally, let's look at a pretty messed up cube.
-Here's the scramble if you'd like to try this one at home:
+Here's the scramble we used to mix the cube if you'd like to try it yourself:

 ```
 U D B2 U B D2 B2 F' R' U2 F U' L2 F L2 B2 L2 R' U R' U' D R2 F2 B2